When it comes to network security management, you need a solid infrastructure to secure every layer of your networks.

-Domotz automatically scans your network to discover and identify the devices that are present.
-Information such as MAC Address, IP Address, manufacturer, make, model, type, location, zone, and software version are returned for each device.
-The MAC address is a unique number that is associated to each individual device on the network and can be linked into an Asset Management System, giving you a living document on the status of your equipment.
-In addition, you receive information about when these assets are on the network and when they leave the network.
+Domotz uses the asset discovery feature to automatically scan your network to discover and identify the devices that are present.
+In such a way, you’ll receive information for each device, for example, the IP address or MAC Address.
+The MAC address is a unique number that each individual device on the network has.
+It can be linked to an asset management system, giving you a living document on the status of your equipment.
+You can get information about the manufacturer, make, model, type, location, and software version too.
+In addition, you’ll know when these assets are on the network and when they leave the network.
 Understanding where your assets are at all times is an important part of your network security.

 3) Monitoring Open Ports

-The Domotz network monitoring platform can be configured to monitor ports being opened on the WAN side of your network.
-While the Domotz service is not a firewall, it is bringing awareness to you that a WAN-side port may be open to your network, exposing it to potential hackers.
-If this port points to a device on the network that is using the default, or commonly used credentials, then this network is completely exposed.
-Domotz continuously checks for ports that are opened and alerts you to this potential vulnerability.
-It is up to you to then take action, by accessing the router/firewall and closing the port or to accept the port as a known vulnerability.
+We continuously check for ports that are open and alert you to this potential vulnerability.
+It is up to you to then take action.
+You can then access the router/firewall and close the port, you can accept the port as a known vulnerability.
 If you reject the vulnerability within Domotz but do not fix the issue, the system will alert you again on the next scan.
 This continuous monitoring helps mitigate WAN-side security vulnerabilities.

 4) UPnP Port Forwarding Scanner

-In addition to looking for WAN-side ports being open, the Domotz UPnP Port Forwarding Scanner also looks for UPnP port forwards enabled by the router.
-Universal Plug and Play, commonly known as UPnP, is a legacy technology that allows devices on a network to gain access to external services.
-This technology makes it easy for systems and services to be deployed on a network and improves your network security.
-The problem with UPnP is that it is not as secure as it should be.
-Domotz recommends that UPnP Management should be disabled on your network.
-However, there are some cases where it may be required.
+The Domotz UPnP Port Forwarding Scanner also looks for UPnP port forwards enabled by the router.
+Universal Plug and Play or in other words UPnP, it’s a legacy technology that allows devices on a network to gain access to external services.
+This technology helps you easily deploy systems and services on a network and improves your network security.

-Domotz primarily scans networks at a Layer-2 level (Data Link/MAC Addressing).
-However, this network monitoring system also looks for information on Layer-3 (Network/IP Addressing).
-Often, system integrators will use fixed, or reserved, IP addressing schemes to maintain their systems when a network is being configured.
-DHCP may still be used but in a known range of addresses.
+Domotz primarily scans networks at a layer-2 level (Data Link/MAC addressing).
+However, this network monitoring system also looks for information on layer-3 (max/16 subnet mask).
+Often, as an MSP, you will use fixed or reserved IP addressing schemes to maintain your systems while configuring a network.
+You may still use a DHCP but in a known range of addresses.
 You can use Domotz to alert you when a device with a fixed/reserved IP address changes unexpectedly.

 - It allows you to know when network changes are occurring

-- It can be the sign of a potential spoofed MAC address.
+- It can be a sign of a potential spoofed MAC address.